-Senate COVID relief bill is headed for final vote after sleepless, tumultuous night
+Senate narrowly passes COVID relief bill after sleepless, tumultuous night

 Senate has been in session since 9 a.m.
 Friday

+"The Senate has never spent $2 trillion in a more haphazard way or through a less rigorous process," GOP Leader Mitch McConnell, R-Ky., said before the vote.

-The Senate is poised to vote soon Saturday on President Biden's $1.9 trillion coronavirus stimulus legislation after a sleepless and drama-filled overnight session.
+The vote capped a sleepless and drama-filled overnight session.

-The Senate has been in session for nearly 27 hours straight as Democrats have been trying to push the landmark legislation over the finish line despite objections from Republicans who say the bill is too big and bloated.
+The Senate has been in session for 27 hours straight as Democrats have been trying to push the landmark legislation over the finish line despite objections from Republicans who dubbed the bill a liberal wish list that does little to directly spend money on coronavirus.

-Senate Majority Leader Chuck Schumer, D-N.Y., said senators were determined to "power through" Saturday to finish the bill that will deliver another round of $1,400 stimulus checks, extend $300-per-week unemployment benefits and offer more food and rental assistance to struggling Americans.
+Senate Majority Leader Chuck Schumer, D-N.Y., was determined to "power through" Saturday to finish the bill that will deliver another round of $1,400 stimulus checks, extend $300-per-week unemployment benefits and offer more food, child care and rental assistance to struggling Americans.

+"It has been a long day, a long night, a long year.
+But a new day has come," Schumer said.
+"And we tell the American people, help is on the way."

+Schumer said the legislation delivers on the promise Democrats made to the American people in the 2020 election to rescue the country from the depths of the pandemic and economic downturn.

 The road to passage has been marked by delays, long nights and a historic vote.
 The drama started on Thursday afternoon when Vice President Kamala Harris had to come to the rescue of Senate Democrats to cast a deciding 51st vote to open debate on the coronavirus relief bill.